Qualify your international applicants with face-to-face video interviews

 We are a team of China experts who are transforming admissions and assessment.
 We believe there is no substitute for a face-to-face interview with each applicant, and our goal is to help admissions offices to better evaluate each of their applicants regardless of distance or timezone.

-Unlike agents and consultants, we do not help students to apply to schools nor do we help schools recruit students.
+Unlike agents and consultants, we do not help students to apply to institutions nor do we help institutions recruit students.
 Instead, we provide a platform for admission officers to evaluate spoken English ability and non-cognitive skills.

 Vericant’s Video Interview